 What is Your Whole Baby's mission?

-Our nonprofit organization works to reach expectant parents with gentle information about foreskin and circumcision, including the following:
+Our nonprofit organization works to reach expectant parents with gentle information about the functions of the foreskin and the circumcision procedure.

 How does Your Whole Baby help midwives?